 Most AED manufacturers require that their distributors abide by something called MAP (minimum advertised price) pricing.
 Pricing that you will find on most internet retail sites, should be just about the same for AEDs due to the MAP pricing policies.
 MAP pricing keeps the competition fair for all and keeps small retailers such as me on a level playing field with pricing.

 So you may be asking, “why do I as a consumer care about this?”
-Well, this info can be vey helpful when you are trying to compare “apples to apples” in your research.
+Well, this info can be very helpful when you are trying to compare “apples to apples” in your research for how much an AED costs.
 If company A, B and C have the same pricing for the same AED and company D has it for hundreds less, then there may be an issue with company D. My advice to you would be to stay away from company D, there is something fishy going on there.
 They may be substituting after market accessories for brand name products, which can lead to a bad situation for the buyer if something goes wrong during use of the equipment.
 Go through each item when shopping and comparing AED packages because different substitutions will be made on occasion and you may not know what you are getting.

 For example, many Philips distributors will advertise a Philips HeartStart OnSite AED Package at MAP pricing; with a slim carry case instead of the standard carry case.
 The slim carry case kinda stinks because it cannot fit anything besides the AED in it.
 If you have pediatric pads, spare adult pads or perhaps a spare battery, they do not fit in this case.
 So keeping that in mind, if you ask the guy on the phone about the case, they will gladly “upgrade” the carry case for you at a cost.
 So MAP pricing is important for the consumer to understand because it makes the competition all look equal, but in reality it may not be equal when product substitutions are made.